 Criminal Injuries Compensation Claim CICA Solicitors – No win no fee

-If you have sustained injuries as the victim of a violent crime you will know the impact it can have on your life, work and family.
+If you have been the victim of a violent crime and suffered injuries we will help you claim the right amount of compensation as we know the impact it can have on your life, work and family.

-If your case is eligible for compensation under the CICA scheme we can offer no win no fee so that if your claim is not successful there is nothing for you to pay.
-Call 01925 937070 or email diane@dsmlegal.co.uk.
+As we work on a no win o fee basis if your claim is not successful there is nothing for you to pay.
+If you would like to discuss your claim in confidence with a solicitor call us on 01925 937070 or email us at diane@dsmlegal.co.uk.

 What is Criminal Injuries Compensation CICA?

-We have many years’ experience of claiming under the CICA scheme and so can ensure that you receive the maximum amount of compensation possible.
+Expert legal advice is often crucial to securing the compensation you deserve.
+At DSM Legal we have many years’ experience of bringing claims under the CICA scheme and so can ensure that you receive the best advice and ongoing support throughout.

 What is classed as a criminal injury?